hippiehunter/dblbook/src/chapter_2/control_flow.md

 ## Loops

+Loops are foundational constructs used to automate and repeat tasks a certain number of times, or until a specific condition is met.
+The `for` loop is typically utilized when the exact number of iterations is known beforehand, whereas `while` and `do-while` loops are more suitable when the iterations depend on certain conditions. `foreach` is used to improve readability when operating over a collection or dynamic array.
+However, there are other methods to handle repetition in code.
+For instance, recursion, where a function calls itself, is an alternative to loops that can be more intuitive for certain tasks, such as traversing tree-like data structures.
+Recursion may lead to higher memory usage and potential stack overflow errors if not implemented correctly.
+Furthermore, earlier, less-structured looping mechanisms like the `goto` statement were used to jump to different points in the code.
+While goto provides a great degree of freedom, it often leads to "spaghetti code," which is hard to read and maintain due to its lack of structure.

 The `FOR variable FROM initial THRU final [BY incr]` loop executes the statement as long as the variable's value is within the specified range.
 The variable's value is incremented by an optional `incr` value (default is 1) after each iteration.

 ```dbl